sri-ni/book-notes/never-split-the-diff/README.md

 ## Key Techniques
 - Mirroring
 - Labeling
-- Get to "No" asap
+- Get to "No" ASAP
 - That's Right
 - The F(air) word
+- Never split the difference

 ## Rough Notes

 ### Labeling
 Labeling is when you say "It seems like...", "It sounds like...".
 Basically, label the emotions that the person is going through.

+## Getting to "No" ASAP
+Is now a bad time to talk for a few (~n) mins?
+How you given up on this?
+Do you want this project to fail?

 ### Fair word